 Having your pet by your side when it’s time to hit the hay is a controversial decision.
 For some pet owners, there’s nothing better than a cuddle with their furry friend.
 For others, the bedroom is a strictly out of bounds no-pet zone.
 But is there science behind the argument for sleeping with your dog?
 Apparently, it can improve your slumber.
 Here’s why.

 A study by the Mayo Clinic measured the effect of dogs on human sleep in the home.
 There were 40 participants, all healthy adults with dogs over the age of 6 months.
-The results showed that having a dog in the room benefited the sleep of the participants who maintained 83% sleep efficiency.
+The results showed that having a dog in the room benefitted the sleep of the participants who maintained 83% sleep efficiency.
 However, participants who allowed their dog to sleep on the bed had a slightly lower sleep efficiency of 80%.

 When it comes to sleep efficiency, 80% is considered satisfactory, so even the participants with dogs on the bed had a pretty good sleep.
 If you want to catch those extra zzz’s though, get your pooch their own bed to snooze on!